Tips for Eating Healthy During the HolidaysBy Jenny Craig

 Once you have your plate, or if you’d like to wait for the main meal, keep at least an arm’s length away from the table.
-You can then focus on what’s in front of you versus standing near the food and experiencing temptation.
+You can then focus on what’s in front of you versus standing near the food and experiencing temptation for unhealthy foods.

 A little goes a long way.

 This applies to both alcoholic beverages and desserts!
 Many alcoholic beverages around the holidays tend to have mixers filled with sugar, and desserts tend to be luxuriously lathered in frosting and butter.
-Having one sip or one bite of a dessert allows you to sample, know what it tastes like and feel satisfied that you got to take part in the festivities.
+Having one sip or one bite of pumpkin pie allows you to sample, know what it tastes like and feel satisfied that you got to take part in the festivities.

 Keep it small.